orakaro/rainbowstream/docs/index.rst

 -  ``list all_sub`` will show list's all subscribers.

 -  ``list add`` will add specific person to a list owned by you.
-    You will be asked for list's name and person's name.

 -  ``list rm`` will remove specific person from a list owned by you.
-    You will be asked for list's name and person's name.

 -  ``list sub`` will subscribe you to a specific list.